Office of the Superintendent of Financial Institutions

 The table must show in which quarter the change was made.

-For par accounts, the AAR should provide a description of the policyholder dividend scale assumed in the valuation, including any prospective changes in the dividend scale relative to the current dividend scale.
+For participating products, the AAR should provide a description of the policyholder dividend scale assumed in the valuation, including any prospective changes in the dividend scale relative to the current dividend scale.

 The AAR must disclose all products that have a separate calculation of unamortized DAC and should explain the methodology.
 This is to include a description of the recoverability testing and any write-downs in the last three years.
 The AAR should also disclose and describe any margins not included in the liabilities.